data-and-design/data-and-design.github.io/recruiting.md

 The goal of a Ph.D. is to launch your career as a researcher (whether in academia, industry, civil service, or otherwise).
 In that process, an advisor plays many roles at different times: collaborator, thought partner, coach, advocate, and more.
 At a baseline, I believe successful advising relationships require trust, proactive communication, and clear expectation setting from both parties.

 Acknowledging that people enter grad school with different goals and experiences, I see my job as figuring out how I can best help you succeed.
 Sometimes this will mean challenging you to stretch your capabilities so you can grow; other times, it will mean getting out of the way so you can fully exercise your agency.
-How this will work in practice is something we can figure out together.

 ## How does one apply?